 Points to Remember

-- It is recommended to not clutter the root-disk with too many application and data as it can cause space shortage and may likely lead to performance issues.
+- It is recommended not to clutter the root disk with too many applications and data as it can cause space shortage and may likely lead to performance issues.